 Paint Tin or Spray Can?

-Stain block paint comes in the form of a liquid (paint tins) or an aerosol (spray cans), and you can apply it across many surfaces, including wood, ceramics and metal.
+Stain block paint comes in liquid form (paint tins) or an aerosol (spray cans), and you can apply it across many surfaces, including wood, ceramics and metal.

 Paint Tins

-Paint tins allow you to use a brush or a roller which are better for applying stain block over larger areas.
+Paint tins allow you to use a paintbrush or a roller, which are better for applying stain block over larger areas.

-The paint can be either water-based or solvent-based as both are effective at blocking the stain.
+The paint can be water or solvent-based, as both effectively block the stain.
 However, solvent or oil-based paint works better on water stains.
 Some water-based paints may also struggle with wax crayons.

 Coverage

-The area you need to cover has a significant bearing on what type of stain block paint you need.
+The area you must cover significantly affects the type of stain block paint you need.
 Aerosol cans work great if it’s just a small area, such as you would get from water damage or crayon marks.

 Nicotine is one of the worst stains to eradicate because it covers large areas, so you’re better off using a solvent or water-based stain block for this job.